Botox For TMJ: Can It Relieve Pain?

 Conclusion

-This treatment does appear to be a worthwhile option if all other therapies fail, because research has shown it to be especially effective in patients who were unresponsive to more standard TMJ treatments like physical therapy.
+Some studies have shown botox to be especially effective in TMJ patients who were unresponsive to more standard treatments like physical therapy.

-Botox appears unlikely to be covered by health insurance, but it can never hurt for a patient to ask their insurer whether it's covered.
+Botox appears unlikely to be covered by health insurance, but it can never hurt for a patient to ask their insurer whether or not it's covered.